AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 git commit --amend
 ```

 Change the commit message in your editor, and close and save the file.
-That's it!

-In any case, after amending the most recent commit, you'll have a log that looks something like this:
+In any case, after amending, you'll have a log that looks something like this:

 ```
 * 7598875 - (HEAD -> master) Add .gitignore (31 seconds ago) <AleksandrHovhannisyan>